Skip Breadcrumb Links

 There may be a waiting list for you to take classes with the LINC Home Study program.

 Many community agencies can help you find LINC classes.
-To find help in your area, go to Services Near Me.
+To find help, go to Services Near Me and search for "LINC" in your area.

 For More Information